AreteCore/pokedex-pokemon-manager/readme.md

 Also I must say I am proud of a bit of magic called `pokemonCreator`, a function that takes `req.body` as a parameter and transforms it into an object formatted in the same way as one of the pokemon in the source data.
 You can find that in `/models/pokemonCreator.js`

+The page is also responsive.
+It has *@media* queries.
+Resize the window to see!

 Thanks for reading!

 R